DGriffin91/Sarus/sarus_language_doc.md

 ## Enums

 The syntax and implementation of enums in Sarus is in progress.
 A match statement will also be eventually avaliable but is not yet implemented.
 The current state is illustrated below (adapted from [Rust by Example](https://doc.rust-lang.org/rust-by-example/custom_types/enum.html))

+An attempt to access an enum field that is not the currently active one will result in a runtime panic.

 ```rust , skt-sarus_multi_func
 // Create an `enum` to classify a web event.
 Note how both
 // names and type information together specify the variant: